Supernatural (American TV series): Supernatural: The Anime Series

-On June 9, 2010, the official Japanese Warner Bros. website announced an anime version of the series titled Supernatural: The Animation (スーパーナチュラル・ザ・アニメーション), which debuted in Japan in January 2011 and is produced by Japanese anime studio Madhouse.
+On June 9, 2010, the official Japanese Warner Bros. website announced an anime version of the series titled Supernatural: The Animation (スーパーナチュラル・ザ・アニメーション), also known as Supernatural: The Anime Series which debuted in Japan in January 2011 and was produced by Japanese anime studio Madhouse.
 Shigeyuki Miya and Atsuko Ishizuka are co-directors for the series, with Kripke credited as the project creator.
-Madhouse co-founder Masao Maruyama serves as executive producer, with Naoya Takayama supervising the scripts and Takahiro Yoshimatsu designing the characters.
-Yūya Uchida and Hiroki Touchi, who voice Sam and Dean for the Japanese dub of the live-action series, reprise their roles.
+Madhouse co-founder Masao Maruyama served as executive producer, with Naoya Takayama supervising the scripts and Takahiro Yoshimatsu designing the characters.
+Yūya Uchida and Hiroki Touchi, who voiced Sam and Dean for the Japanese dub of the live-action series, reprised their roles.

-The anime's first season consists of 22 half-hour episodes; while the storyline covers the first two seasons of the live-action series, it also includes original content exploring the Winchesters' childhoods and expanding upon secondary characters.
+The anime consisted of 22 half-hour episodes; while the storyline covered the first two seasons of the live-action series, it also includes original content exploring the Winchesters' childhoods and expanding upon secondary characters.
 Warner Home Video released the first two episodes on Blu-ray and DVD in Japan on January 12, 2011; episodes 3 through 12 shipped on February 2, and the rest on April 6.
 Warner Home Video released the Blu-ray and DVD box sets of the anime series on July 26, 2011, in North America.

 Jared Padalecki voices Sam in the English-language version of the series, while Jensen Ackles voices Dean only in the last two episodes for scheduling reasons; Andrew Farrar voices Dean in English for the first 20 episodes.